-Modesty is important to women all over the world.
+Women all over the world choose modesty.
 I spent the last few weeks asking women of all different faiths the following question:

 “How do you define modesty in your religion?”

-Today you're going to read 22 responses that I gathered from women that belong to the following religions: Mormonism, Christianity, Mennonite, Islam, Hinduism and Orthodox Judaism.
+Today you’re going to read 22 responses that I gathered from women that belong to the following religions: The Church of Jesus Christ of Latter-Day Saints, Christianity, Mennonite, Islam, Hinduism and Orthodox Judaism.